jamie-ralph/data-career-analysis/README.md

 recommend\!

 The pre-processing steps are executed in *prepare\_data.r*.
-To summarise, respondents are filtered as:
+To summarise, the data are prepared as follows:

-  - salary above q$30,000 and below $2,000,000
+  - salary above $30,000 and below $2,000,000

-  - full-time only
+  - full-time workers only

+  - academics and upper management removed

-  - self-identified data analyst or data scientist
+  - filtered to self-identified data analysts or data scientists

 #### What do data analysts and data scientists earn?